zhuorantan/teslausb/README.md

 # teslausb

+## Intro

+You can configure a Raspberry Pi Zero W so that your Tesla thinks it's a USB drive and will write dashcam footage to it.
+Since it's a computer:
+* Scripts running on the Pi can automatically copy the clips to an archive server when you get home.
+* The Pi can hold both dashcam clips and music files.
+* The Pi can automatically repair filesystem corruption produced by the Tesla's current failure to properly dismount the USB drives before cutting power to the USB ports.

-## Changes
+## Improvements

-This fork contains the following changes compared to the upstream [cimryan/teslausb](https://github.com/cimryan/teslausb):
+This fork contains the following improvements compared to the upstream [cimryan/teslausb](https://github.com/cimryan/teslausb):
 1. Supports Tesla firmware 2019.x
 1. Supports saving more than one hour of recordings
 1. Supports exporting the recordings as a CIFS share